tosdr/tosback-versions/Google Play/Review Guidelines.md

 ### Gambling Apps

-**(Currently permitted in the UK, Ireland, and France only)**
-For all other locations, we don’t allow apps containing content or services that facilitate online gambling.
+We only allow content and services that facilitate online gambling in:

+*   the UK, Ireland, and France
+*   Brazil (limited to approved apps published by Caixa Economica Federal)

-We allow content and services that facilitate online gambling, as long as they meet the following requirements:
+These apps must meet the following requirements:

 *   Developer must successfully [complete the application process](https://support.google.com/googleplay/android-developer/contact/gambling) in order to distribute the app on Play;
 *   App must comply with all applicable laws and industry standards for each country in which it is distributed;